dmannan/graphSpec/specDefn.md

 6. Use "node" instead of "vertex" or other synonyms.
 7. Use "edge" instead of other synonyms.
 8. Nodes are referred by their integer keys, which can be non-consecutive
 9. For Boolean-type attributes, use True/False for their value
+10. Use plural form for attributes that are plural

 ``